tfennelly/slink/README.md

 # Usage

-`slink` requires you to start by installing the package under development (e.g. "A") into the package in which you will be testing the changes to "A" (e.g. "B").
+`slink` requires you to start by installing the package(s) under development (e.g. "A") into the package in which you will be testing the changes to "A" (e.g. "B").
 Once "A" is installed, "B" will have a properly deduped "A" in it's `node_modules` dir.
 Now you can
 `slink` in "B", telling it to watch for and synchronize source changes in "A" into `node_modules/A`.